FIA Driver Categorisation

 The FIA Driver Categorisation is a rating system created by the Fédération Internationale de l'Automobile (FIA) to classify racing drivers based on their age, skill, and track experience.
-It is used in sportscar racing series such as the FIA World Endurance Championship (WEC) and the IMSA SportsCar Championship.
+It is used in sports car racing series such as the FIA World Endurance Championship (WEC) and the IMSA SportsCar Championship.

 Overview

 Driver lineups in racing series that use the system are restricted with these categories to ensure competitive races.
 Occasionally, they are also used for safety; in the FIA WEC, bronze drivers are prohibited from participating in the fastest class, Le Mans Hypercar.

 History

 Prior to 2015, driver classification systems varied across major racing organizations, including IMSA, WEC, and the FIA GT3 series.
 Each series maintained its own set of criteria and rating standards, leading to discrepancies when drivers competed across multiple championships.
 This often resulted in the same driver receiving different ratings depending on the series.
 To address these issues, the FIA implemented the current driver categorization system in 2015, aligning classification regulations across all FIA-sanctioned series.
-The regulations remained primarily unchanged until the 2023 season where FIA altered regulations, resulting in many silver drivers being promoted to gold.
+The regulations remained largely unchanged until the 2023 season where FIA altered regulations, resulting in many silver drivers being promoted to gold.

+A similar system, called "priority drivers", exists for the World Rally-Raid Championship and FIA Baja Cups.
+Drivers with Gold status include Dakar Rally winners, W2RC titleholders and race winners, while Silver is for all points-earning drivers; a Platinum classification was previously used until June 2026 for Dakar and W2RC champs.
+Priority drivers differ from non-priority racers such as getting better stage starting spots and being required to submit data like tyre compositions and fuel samples.